Jemacu/Extract_KML_Folders/README.md

   - exit gracefully if file is not valid kml or if .kmz file is given
   - exit gracefully if destination path is not valid
   - recognize if destination path is given with or without trailing backslash and act accordingly
-  - currently the <name> tag must be in the line following the <Folder> tag otherwise the script will fail
+  - currently the 'name' tag must be in the line following the 'Folder' tag otherwise the script will fail.

 2. Add recursivity (currently the script will only work if there is a single level of nesting) For example, consider the following folder structure: